-All Psychology Residents on this track will complete their minor rotation in Substance Use Disorder Treatment.
-Possible relevant minor rotation sites include Specialized Addiction Treatment Services (SATS) / ASAP Program in Middlesex County Jail, RWJMS Division of Addiction Psychiatry, and the Rutgers Health Addictions Center (see SUD Treatment minor rotation below for more details).
+All Psychology Residents on this track will complete their minor rotation in a track providing strong opportunities for substance use disorder treatment.
+Possible relevant minor rotation sites include Specialized Addiction Treatment Services (SATS) / ASAP Program in Middlesex County Jail, Consultation / Liaison at Robert Wood Johnson Hospital Department of Psychiatry, RWJMS Division of Addiction Psychiatry, and the Rutgers Health Addictions Center (see SUD Treatment minor rotation below for more details).

-We encourage applicants from underrepresented and diverse groups, including applicants who are Spanish speaking.
-One of this track's supervisors, Dr. Kristen Riley, can conduct supervision and clinical services in Spanish.
 Because this track is federally funded, interns of this track must be a citizen, national, or permanent resident of the United States.
 Individuals on temporary or student visas are not eligible.
-Please note that we accept applications from international trainees for the other four tracks.
+Please note that we are happy to accept applications from international trainees for the other four tracks.